zoeelarson01/kwk-l1-mothers-day-methods-students-l1/README.md

 ### Intro

 Mother's day is coming up, and you've been hired by Hallmark to develop some e-cards!
 We're going to write some methods to wish people Happy Mother's Day for us.
+You'll be coding your solutions in `lib/mothers_day.rb`.

 #### Step 1 - a method with no arguments